mustapelto/DML-Relearned/README.md

-# DML-Relearned
+# DML Relearned
 Server friendly mob loot acquisition.
-A rewrite of (DeepMobLearning by xt9)[https://github.com/xt9/DeepMobLearning].
+A rewrite of [DeepMobLearning by xt9](https://github.com/xt9/DeepMobLearning).

 Inspired by the Soul Shards mod, where you could "collect" mob kills to later use them for mob spawners.